jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 generate_017
 ############

-This rule checks for valid prefixes on generic statement labels.
+This rule checks for valid prefixes on generate statement labels.
 The default prefix is *gen\_*.

 Refer to the section `Configuring Prefix and Suffix Rules <configuring_prefix_suffix.html>`_ for information on changing the allowed prefixes.